Docker

 Lab Environment

-Complete a workshop without installing anything using this Docker playground
+I completed a workshop without installing anything using the Docker playground.

-Click on the "80" button to connect to the running container image using http.
+I clicked the 80 button to connect to the running container image using http.

-Accessing the running image using a generated url and port 80
+I accessed the running image using a generated URL and port 80

 OS/ARCH